→ →

 Certain pocas services are still reliant on a global internet connection, such as some of the FoCo's operations with cryptocurrencies, and the fetching of new and relevant information for the Common knowledge archive.

-Inspiration: Local-first, p2pCollab, Post-web, Permacomputing, Altermundi, Libre router, REDES, freifunk, guifi, Communal Computing, TIC OMV and Wiki Katat
+Inspiration: Local-first, HATEOAS, p2pCollab, Post-web, Permacomputing, Altermundi, Libre router, REDES, freifunk, guifi, Communal Computing, TIC OMV and Wiki Katat, Espora, Yanapak, Laboratorio de Medios, principle of least authority

 By leveraging familiar aesthetics and accessible tools such as marketing and branding, pocas proposes a postcapitalist approach that speaks to a broad audience in a language they are familiar with.